rymend/MSFTImagineArchive/Stream Analytics with Machine Learning (400)/1 - Ingest/readme.md

 	]
 	```

 	This file defines ten virtual cameras that will transmit events to the IoT hub.
-Each "camera" contains a device ID, a latitude and a longitude specifying the camera's location, and a key that is used to authenticate calls to the IoT hub.
+Each "camera" contains a device ID, a latitude and a longitude specifying the camera's location, and an access key for per-device authentication.
 The ```key``` values are empty for now, but that will change once the cameras are registered with the IoT hub.

 	> The latitudes and longitudes are for points on the coast of Northern Canada's [Cornwallis Island](https://en.wikipedia.org/wiki/Cornwallis_Island_(Nunavut)), which is one of the best sites in all of Canada to spot polar bears.
 It is also adjacent to [Bathurst Island](https://en.wikipedia.org/wiki/Bathurst_Island_(Nunavut)), which is home to the [Polar Bear Pass National Wildlife Area](https://www.canada.ca/en/environment-climate-change/services/national-wildlife-areas/locations/polar-bear-pass.html).